QuickBooks Blog

 6. Public accounting

-Public accounting focuses on helping a range of clients, including individuals, corporations, and small businesses, by providing services based on their needs.
-Public accountants may provide various services, from auditing to helping with tax returns.
+Public accounting focuses on serving a diverse range of clients, including individuals, corporations, and small businesses, by providing tailored services based on their specific needs.
+Public accountants offer a range of services, including auditing and assisting with tax returns.

 • Reviewing financial documents